bhaskrr/summer-memory-weaver/README.md

 - Uses rich sensory language and emotional depth.
 - Closely follows the generated outline.
 - Produces a cohesive, personal, and engaging summer story.

+### ✨ 4.
+Highlight Generator Agent

+Purpose:
+Summarizes the generated story into a short, emotionally impactful highlight that captures its essence.

+How it works:

+- Extracts the most memorable, vivid, or emotionally resonant moments from the story.
+- Produces a concise highlight (e.g., in 3–4 sentences) designed to quickly convey what makes the story special.
+- Writes in an engaging, descriptive style to make the highlight feel appealing, as if introducing the story to someone who hasn’t read it.
+- Avoids commentary or explanation, focusing purely on the story’s most striking moments.

 ## 🧠 How it works